wondergemd/GameComp/README.md

 ## Screenshots

 ## Binaries/Downloads
 Currently we have not released the beta version as we are still improving ADAS features and playability for our game.
 We fully plan to add a controller feature and release the alpha of the game once it's been implemented.
+When we release our simulator, we'll add a link to download the exe file here.

 ## Contact